Transit Signage NJ: 2026 ADA, Wayfinding & Smart Tools

 Tapping into Real Time Information

-Modern transit signage NJ goes beyond static information.
+Modern transit signage NJ now goes beyond static information.
 Many stops now feature a unique bus stop ID, a five digit number that connects the physical sign to digital information systems.
 This is the core of NJ Transit’s “My Bus” sign program.
 By texting the stop’s ID number to a specific service, riders can receive real time or scheduled arrival information directly to their phones.
-This simple yet powerful system turns every bus stop into a smart stop, empowering riders with the knowledge of exactly when their ride is coming.
+The statewide installation of these signs turns every bus stop into a smart stop, empowering riders with the knowledge of exactly when their ride is coming.

 The Visual Language of Transit Signage NJ